h2oai/h2o-2/h2o-docs/source/Ruser/Rinstall.rst

 Install H\ :sub:`2`\ O package in R
 ===================================

-Currently, there are two different ways to install the H\ :sub:`2`\ O package in R. If you are using R 2.13.0 or later, the following instructions describe how to download the build from the 0xdata website and how to install from the most recent source code.
+Currently, there are two different ways to install the H\ :sub:`2`\ O package in R. If you are using R 2.13.0 or later, the following instructions describe how to download from CRAN, how to download the build from the 0xdata website, and how to install from the most recent source code.

 - The 0xdata `website <http://0xdata.com/download/>`_ has the most recent stable releases of H\ :sub:`2`\ O as well as the bleeding edge nightly build.
+- CRAN has a policy of updating packages every few weeks to months so the most recent or the last stable release would be available
 - `GitHub <http://github.com/0xdata>`_ has most recent changes committed and a build will be made nightly from the source code; however, stability is not guaranteed.

 Quick Start Video